 - Veteran’s Affairs Card

-- OR children from a multiple birth (triplets or more)
+- Or are from a multiple birth (triplets or more)

-- require additional assistance in order to fully participate in the kindergarten program
+- requires additional assistance in order to fully participate in the kindergarten program;

-- have an identified specific disability or development delay
+- have an identified specific disability or developmental delay;

 The child is:

-- approved for Kindergarten Insurance Support Package (KISS)
+- approved for Kindergarten Inclusion Support Package (KIS);

 - referred by: